nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * The `DishList` class comprises an array of `Dish` along with functions to find, retrieve and modify dishes.
 * The `IngredientList` class comprises an array of `Ingredient` along with functions to find, retrieve and modify ingredients.
-    * The Sort function arranges Dishes / Ingredients in descending order of their wastage.
+    * The Sort function arranges Dishes / Ingredients in descending order of their wastage weight.
     * The Graph function visualises the wastage of Dishes / Ingredients for easier analysis.

 ### User-Interface Component

 The `Ui` Class is responsible for the printing of interactive messages whenever a user types an input.
-It handles print messages to the Command Line Interface from when the program loads, to after every input by the user and finally when the user exits the program.
+It handles print messages to the Command Line Interface from when the program loads, to after every input by the user, and finally when the user exits the program.

-The below class diagram shows the structure and relations of the `Ui` class in *Food-O-Rama*.
+The class diagram below shows the structure and relations of the `Ui` class in *Food-O-Rama*.

 <p align="center">